syncfusion-content/windowsforms-docs/WindowsForms/Sparkline/Overview.md

 # Overview

-A Sparkline controlis a type of information graphic characterized by its small size, high data density and lightweight.
+A Sparkline control is a type of information graphic characterized by its small size, high data density and lightweight.
 It presents trends and variations in a very condensed fashion.
 The Sparkline does not contain an axis scale and is intended to give a high level overview of what happened to the data over time.

 ### Use Case Scenarios